-The CHIPS Public Defender Workgroup spent considerable time discussing the need for well-trained and culturally competent attorneys in child abuse and neglect proceedings.
-Attorneys must be knowledgeable not only about the relevant law, including the Indian Child Welfare Act and the Minnesota Indian Family Preservation Act, and court rules but also about related areas including child development, cultural competency, health, mental health and education laws.10 Attorneys who are not adequately funded are not able to obtain adequate training, or devote the time necessary to be effective in these cases.
+Need for well-trained, culturally competent, and adequately compensated attorneys in child abuse and neglect proceedings also about related areas including child development, cultural competency, health, mental health and education laws.
+10 Attorneys who are not adequately funded are not able to obtain adequate training, or devote the time necessary to be effective in these cases.